varad154/ApexHurst-Exponent/README.md

-# GFX Forex Trading Platform
+# ApexHurst Forex Trading Platform

-Welcome to **GFX Forex**, your ultimate platform for navigating the Forex market.
+Welcome to **ApexHurst Forex**, your ultimate platform for navigating the Forex market.
 We provide expert guidance, market insights, and powerful trading tools tailored to help traders of all experience levels achieve their financial goals.

 ## Table of Contents